 Florida law provides that any person who knows or has reasonable cause to suspect that a child is abused by a parent, legal custodian, caregiver, or other person responsible for the child's welfare must report such knowledge to the Department of Children and Families (DCF).
 The school will cooperate with all child protective investigations by DCF or the local law enforcement agency.
 Reports should be made to Florida's Department of Children and Families by calling the Abuse Hotline at: 1-800-96-ABUSE (1-800-962-2873).
 Child protective investigations by DCF or local law enforcement agencies sometimes include interviews of students at school and may occur without advance notice.
 When it is reasonably possible, the school will request of the investigator that the school be allowed to notify the parents that their child has been asked to participate in a child protective investigation.
-The school may also request the presence of a school staff member during investigative interviews on school property.
-However, the school will follow the direction of the investigator with respect to these requests.
+The school may also request the presence of a school staff member during investigator with respect to these requests.